josler/wdid/README.md

 ### Overview

 What Did I Do (wdid) is a small CLI tool to track what you have been working on.
 You can `add`, `list`, `edit`, `do`, `skip`, `bump`, `show` and `rm` items.
-Alongside this manual tracking, there's an `auto` feature that can help automate fetching information about what you've done.

-There's tagging built-in, and the ability to search your items by tag.
-Using this simple foundational item, you can organise your data however you like.
+There's tagging built-in, and the ability to filter your items by tag, status, and time.
+Using these filters, you can organise your data however you like with groups.

 This tool both aims to track your most important goals, day-to-day, and help track what you have actually been working on in detail.
 Often when working we have goals.
 Goals are easy to track, there's a known outcome ahead of time.
 What's much harder is answering the question "where did all my time go?".
 Wdid aims to address that.